Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 4 : What are the adaptive elements used in the AUI?

-\textbf{Content adaptation.} Content adaptation changes the content level of the interface by adjusting the text, its semantic content, images or explanatory inscriptions \cite{Aranha2021,Palomares-Pecho2021,Paterno2012,Potseluiko2021,Vasilyeva2005}.
-There are only a small number of primary studies that adapt the content level of their interfaces.
-In our studied papers, the adaptation of \emph{content complexity} and \emph{interface elements rearrangement} account for 10\% and 4\% of all included studies, respectively.
+\textbf{Content adaptation.} Content adaptation involves modifying the content level of the interface by adjusting the text, its semantic content, images or explanatory inscriptions \citep{Aranha2021, Palomares-Pecho2021, Paterno2012, Potseluiko2021, Vasilyeva2005}.
+The adaptation of interface content is less common among the primary studies that we examined.
+Specifically, we found that the adaptation of \emph{content complexity} and \emph{interface elements rearrangement} accounted for 10\% and 4\% of all included studies, respectively.
 Adaptation at the level of \emph{content complexity} seeks to make content simple to grasp based on users' cognitive skills, educational backgrounds or comprehension capabilities.
-The authors of S15 modified the interface of an application to an extremely simplified single-button layout for older people without any IT knowledge.
-Two studies, S15 and S48, discussed the rearrangement of interface elements, where they put the most frequently accessed items at the top of the corresponding menus.
+For instance, in study S15, a personal health monitoring application is developed to address various health-related issues, including sleep problems, diet, and pain management.
+The application's interface is designed to accommodate users with different skill levels, allowing for customisation to meet the needs of older individuals with limited IT knowledge.
+As part of this adaptation, the interface features a single-button layout to enhance accessibility for older users unfamiliar with the technology.
+Additionally, two studies, S15 and S48, discussed the rearrangement of interface elements, wherein the most frequently accessed items were positioned at the top of the corresponding menus.